 - Participants must wear their race numbers clearly visible at the front in order to facilitate and speed up the registration process and enable staff to identify those in need of service.
-They are also required to wear their race wristbands around the wrist and a timing chip around the ankle.
+They are also required to wear their race wristbands around the wrist.

 - For security reasons, all participants must run with a space blanket, a whistle and a mobile phone in case of bad weather or injuries during the race.
 If you fail to bring one a penalty of 60 minutes will be added to your finishing time.

 - Participants who abandon the race remain the responsibility of the organisers and are not allowed to continue on their own from the nearest hut in the area.
 For security reasons, all participants must respect this rule.

 - Should a participant be missing from the reporting list at Alftavatn or at the finishing line, he or she will be presumed missing.
 The default response to this is to call out a rescue team.

 4. Those who register for the Laugavegur Ultra Marathon undertake to train for a 55km distance